-Break up your hikes with cross-training (any activity other than hiking) to build strong, dense muscles and your cardiovascular system.
-Cycling or spinning are easier on the knees than running but still offer an exceptional cardio workout (as long as you click into hard gear).
+Break up your hikes with cross-training (any activity other than hiking) to build strong, dense muscles and cardiovascular systems.
+Cycling or spinning is easier on the knees than running but still offer an exceptional cardio workout (as long as you click into hard gear).
 For building dense muscles, a Stairmaster is perfect.
 Pro tip: wear your backpack on the Stairmaster.
 Yes, you’ll likely get a few confused glances at the gym, but the results will be worth it.
 Finally, swimming improves cardio, muscle growth and breath management concurrently.

 Don’t neglect weight training.
 Quads, calves, hamstrings and glutes will be under a lot of pressure during the ascent.
 The stronger and more durable they are, the less tasking the hike will be.
 On top of your hiking and cardio workouts, we recommend one weight day per week in those final three months.
 Focus on squats, lunges, leg curls and extensions.
 But don’t neglect core and back exercises.

 Although not ideal, you’ll likely be fine.
-We recommend slotting extra time cross-training as your cardiovascular system will ultimately be the key to your success.
+We recommend slotting extra time in cross-training as your cardiovascular system will ultimately be the key to your success.
 More specifically, get acquainted with a Stairmaster.

-We’ve faced some of the world’s most imposing climbs including the Andes, the Rockies, Kilimanjaro and Everest, but we’re not fitness professionals.
+We’ve faced some of the world’s most imposing climbs, including the Andes, the Rockies, Kilimanjaro and Everest, but we’re not fitness professionals.
 If you want to slay your ascent, it may be worth making it rain on a personal trainer.

-Interested in surmounting Everest Base Camp with likeminded gay hikers?
+Interested in surmounting Everest Base Camp with like-minded gay hikers?
 Check out the Out Adventures’ website for departure dates, a full itinerary and pricing.